Ito's Formula for Gaussian Processes with Stochastic Discontinuities: Introduction

 Since the pioneering work of \citet{AMN}, It\^o's formula for Gaussian processes in the sense of Skorokhod type integration has been developed in a series of papers.
 The generic formula reads as follows: If $X$ is a centered Gaussian process with variance function $V$, which is assumed to be of bounded variation and continuous, and $F$ is sufficiently smooth, then

-This formula has been shown to been valid under structural assumptions on a kernel representation of $X$ with respect to a Brownian motion \citep{AMN, MV, Leb}, on the covariance function \citep{KRV, LN, HJT, AK}, on the associated Cameron-Martin space \citep{Be2014}, and on the quadratic variation of $X$ \citep{NT, NT2}.
+This formula has been shown to be valid under structural assumptions on a kernel representation of $X$ with respect to a Brownian motion \citep{AMN, MV, Leb}, on the covariance function \citep{KRV, LN, HJT, AK}, and on the quadratic variation of $X$ \citep{NT, NT2}.

-An important contribution by \citet{MV} clarifies that the It\^o formula \eqref{eq:Ito_cts} can even hold for certain classes of Gaussian processes with discontinuities in the paths, although the formula does not exhibit any jump components.
-Suppose, however, that $X$ is a Gaussian martingale with RCLL paths.
-Then, the classical semimartingale It\^o formula implies that

-(where we exploit that the continuous part $V^c$ of the variance coincides with the continuous part of the quadratic variation in the Gaussian case).
-Here, the integral with respect to $X$ is, of course, the usual stochastic It\^o integral.